Indian squash is one of the most common and favorite vegetables in North Indian households! Follow our detailed guide on How to Grow Tinda!

-Tinda grows best in sandy loamy soil rich in organic matter with good drainage.
+Tinda grows best in sandy, loamy soil rich in organic matter with good drainage.
 You can also use a standard potting mix or a DIY using two parts of regular potting soil, along with one part of cocopeat and vermicompost each.

 Tinda gourds thrive best in warm, sunny conditions of tropical or sub-tropical climates, between 25–35°C.

-Adding organic manure like compost and manure around the base of the plant will give it all the boost it needs for best growth.
+Adding organic manure like compost and manure around the base of the Tinda plant will give it all the boost it needs for the best growth.
 You can also use a balanced fertilizer once in 4-6 weeks according to the dosage recommended on the label.

 Tinda plants have separate male & female flowers growing on the same plant.
 You can spot female flowers easily as they have a small round bulb at the bottom.
-Hand pollinate by simply rubbing a brush with soft bristles on the male flower first and then on the female flower.
+Hand pollinates by simply rubbing a brush with soft bristles on the male flower first and then on the female flower.